xiaoshenke/ZxingScanner/README.md

 * If you aren't satisfied with the sanner ui,you can implement IViewfinder to custom your own ui.
 * There may be some state control issure.
-* Rx version has been moved to [RxQRCodeScanner](https://github.com/xiaoshenke/RxQRCodeScanner)
+* RxJava version will be rewrite in the future....

 Check the code to know more details !